 Ahoy there, you salty sea dog!
 We 'ear that ye want to be a filthy cutthroat pirate.
 All right, but you don't become a pirate just by asking.
 You'll 'ave to play, the best pirate games!
 In each one, you'll have to master the sword, the art of thievery, and the quest.
 What?
 That be treasure hunting, ye sea urchin!

 So if ye want to prove yerself that yer pirate material, 'ere be the ten best pirate games that we think are good trials.
 Aye, even being a pirate in space counts; swashbucklin' ain't reserved for just the seven seas.
 We've updated our list to include some honourable mentions.

 We're using the following conditions as an indicator of whether or not a game can be included in this list of the best pirate games: It is set in either colonial times or space, has pirates in it either alive or dead, and in most cases contains references to looking for treasure or salvage alongside ship combat, or having a crew/fleet of ships to manage.

-Best pirate games on PC
+The best pirate games on PC:

 - The Curse Of Monkey Island

 - Sticks & Bones